 July 2021 Notes - In July 2021, the Company issued convertible promissory notes (the "July 2021 Notes") in the total amount of \$500 with an annual interest rate of 5%.
 The July 2021 Notes mature at the earlier of (a) December 20, 2022 or (b) an event of default.
 If the notes have not converted prior to maturity, then at maturity the outstanding principal and accrued interest shall be automatically converted into senior preferred stock of the Company based on a per share conversion price equal to the quotient obtained by dividing (a) \$600,000 by (b) the Fully Diluted Capitalization as of immediately prior to the closing of the Maturity Date.
-Prior to maturity and upon the closing of a qualified next financing of private preferred stock or public liquidity event, the entire outstanding principal and accrued interest shall automatically be cancelled and converted into that number of shares of preferred stock sold in such qualified or nonqualified next private financing as obtained by dividing (a) the entire principal and accrued interest balance by the conversion price.
-The conversion price being the lower of (i) 85% of the lowest per-share selling price at which the Company issues shares of preferred stock to new -money investors in such financing or (ii) the quotient obtained by dividing (a) \$600,000 by (b) the Fully Diluted Capitalization as of immediately prior to the closing of the next financing or public liquidity event.
+Prior to maturity and upon the closing of a qualified next financing of private preferred stock or public liquidity event, the entire outstanding principal and accrued interest shall automatically be cancelled and converted, or in the case of a nonqualified financing at the option of the holder may be cancelled and converted into that number of shares of preferred stock sold in such qualified or nonqualified next private financing as obtained by dividing (a) the entire principal and accrued interest balance by the conversion price.
+The conversion price being the lower of (i) 85% of the lowest per-share selling price at which the Company issues shares of preferred stock to new-money investors in such financing or (ii) the quotient obtained by dividing (a) \$600,000 by (b) the Fully Diluted Capitalization as of immediately prior to the closing of the next financing or public liquidity event.